Trusted by Tens of Thousands | www.ThePearlSource.com

 How long does it take for a pearl to form?

 The process of producing a pearl does not happen overnight — in fact, it can take up to several years.
+During the early stage of pearl formation, the irritant becomes the nucleus of the pearl as the mollusk begins to coat it with nacre.
 Small saltwater pearls can form in as little as six months, but the larger ones may take several years.
 In general, freshwater pearls form a lot faster than the saltwater ones.
 It’s also worth noting that prior to producing a pearl, a mollusk needs to mature in order to begin the pearl making process.

 What is the Difference Between Natural and Cultured Pearls?

 When looking at where pearls come from, it can be easy to get confused between natural and cultured pearls.
 While they’re both absolutely authentic, the difference lies in how they were created, and whether human intervention was involved.
-It’s worth noting that all of the historical pearls mentioned earlier were natural, as pearl cultivation didn’t take off until the early 1900s.
+Natural pearls form without any human intervention, occurring naturally in the wild.
+All of the historical pearls mentioned earlier were natural, as pearl cultivation didn’t take off until the early 1900s.

-All pearls formed within an oyster or mussel are natural, but this term generally is used to refer to wild-harvested pearls.
-These are formed without any human interference, and are incredibly rare.
+All pearls formed within an oyster or mussel are natural, but the term ‘natural pearl‘ specifically refers to those created without any human interference.
+These pearls are incredibly rare, forming as a response to irritants inside the mollusk.
 In the wild, only one out of 10,000 mollusks will produce a pearl.
 In addition, so many wild mollusks have been collected throughout history that the population has dwindled significantly.
 These days, there aren’t many natural pearls on the market, and they can fetch extremely high prices.

 In contrast, cultured pearls make up nearly all of the pearls on the market today.
-The main difference is that cultured pearls are formed when an irritant is manually introduced to the mollusk, usually on a pearl farm.
+The main difference is that cultured pearls are formed when small irritants are manually introduced to the mollusk.
+This usually happens on a pearl farm.
+These irritants are placed into the mantle tissue, where they stimulate the creation of pearls.
 Natural pearls and cultured pearls are indistinguishable from each other, and have revolutionized the pearl industry.

 Where Different Types of Pearls Come From